DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p>The crone then moves her wrinkled hand to the left-most card—the first.
 She closes her eyes and tilts her head, as if listening to an unspoken word.
 The arcane lights swirl and then shift, their colors changing to a deep, piercing blue.</p>
 <p>"This card tells of history.
 Knowledge of the ancient will help you better understand your enemy."</p>
 <p>She flips the card.</p>
-<p>The cerulean light dances across its surface, revealing an illustration of a smirking guardsman looking up at a haughty priest, the priest’s pointing fingers mere inches from the guardsman’s nose as the guardsman readies a wickedly curved dagger behind his back.
+<p>The candlelight shifts to cerulean and dances across its surface, revealing an illustration of a smirking guardsman looking up at a haughty priest, the priest’s pointing fingers mere inches from the guardsman’s nose as the guardsman readies a wickedly curved dagger behind his back.
 “The Nine of Glyphs—the Traitor.”
 Her dark pupils shift from side to side, as though reading from an unseen text.
 "I see the ancient foe of an old and noble house.
-The lost soul will lead you to him."</p>
+The lost soul will lead you to him."
+(See <a href="obsidian://open?vault=Curse-of-Strahd-Reloaded&file=Act%20II%20-%20The%20Shadowed%20Town%2FArc%20H%20-%20The%20Lost%20Soul">Arc H- The Lost Soul</a>, for more information on this card’s foretelling.)</p>
 <p>She moves her hand to the second card, this one at the top of the cross.
 As she closes her eyes and listens once more, the candlelight flares, its color bursting into a fierce, cheery yellow.</p>
 <p>"This card tells of a powerful force for good and protection, a holy symbol of great hope."
 She flips the card.</p>
 <p>This time, the light reveals a new illustration: an armored warrior clutching a cracked iron sword and a leather-bound wooden shield, his face obscured by a heavy iron helmet.
 “The Five of Swords—the Myrmidon.”
 Her eyes stare deep into the darkness that lurks beyond the candlelight.
 (See <span class="citation">Swords (Spades), p.
 12</span>, for this card’s foretelling.)</p>